roymckenzie4/roymckenzie4.github.io/content/park/harpeth_river.md

 Through this process, I often found myself reflecting on how, from the point of view of the rock, our relationship must have seemed like an extraordinary twist of fate.
 Think - for tens, hundreds, or even thousands of years, each day in that rock’s life had been routine: the same little spot on the bank, the sun casting familiar shadows.
 But then, suddenly, warm (dry?) fingers.
 The experience of flight!
 And PLUNK - into the water, where suddenly everything is different – the start of a new normal, day by day at the bottom of the brook.

-At Harpeth River, I was reminded of these musings as I began searching for flat pebbles amongst the rubble left on the bank by the tunnel’s construction.
+At Harpeth River, I was reminded of these musings as I began searching for flat pebbles amongst the rubble left on the bank.
 Much like the skipping rocks of my childhood, these stones had enjoyed a very routine existence for many, many years as a limestone wall, interrupted by one VERY unusual encounter with a nineteenth century hand drill.
 For a brief moment, their lives were in glorious, tumbling motion!
 New light, new air, new water - all of it changing quickly, from second to second!
 But then, just as quickly, these old stones were again at rest...

 Or they were, until I began to pick up a few of their smaller friends and skip them across the water’s surface.